Gluten Free Diet – What Is The Hype All About?

 A dietary plan that strictly excludes gluten, which is found in wheat and all its related grains can be termed a gluten-free diet.

 It is important to note that manufacturers of food or supplements are not required to label foods gluten-free.
-As per FDA’s rule, the term, ‘gluten-free’ on food label can be used if the product contains <20ppm of gluten (20mg of gluten per 1Kg of food sold).
+As per FDA’s rule, the term, ‘gluten-free’ on the food label can be used if the product contains <20ppm of gluten (20mg of gluten per 1Kg of food sold).

 A gluten-free on a food label will indicate a supposed harmless level of gluten rather than a complete absence.
 Well, the exact level at which gluten is harmless is uncertain.